 Our Policies and Processes

-Cinven is a responsible employer and is committed to creating a diverse and inclusive working environment where employees are equipped with the skills and resources to identify modern slavery issues that may arise in its business or supply chains.
+Cinven is a responsible employer and is committed to creating a working environment where employees are equipped with the skills and resources to identify modern slavery issues that may arise in its business or supply chains.

-Cinven has a number of policies in place to mitigate the risk of modern slavery across its business including an Employee Code of Conduct, an Equality Policy and a Whistleblowing Policy, all of which apply to staff globally and are periodically communicated within Cinven and are all available on the firm’s intranet.
+Cinven has a number of policies in place to mitigate the risk of modern slavery across its business including an Employee Code of Conduct, an Equality Policy, a Sustainability Policy and a Whistleblowing Procedure, all of which apply to staff globally and are periodically communicated within Cinven and are all available on the firm’s intranet.
 The objectives of these policies are supported by the fostering of a speak-up culture within Cinven which is championed by senior leadership and outlined in firm-wide communications.

 Supply Chain Management and Responsible Procurement